Featuring the best attractions in the South East Lake District that are accessible by public transport

 Boats and trains stop at Lakeside, approx 0.7 mile walk along the narrow road.

 Townend is an historic Lakeland farmhouse preserved to show the lifestyle of the family who lived there for more than 300 years.
 The family moved out in the 1940’s and the property is now managed by National Trust.
 The attractive 17th century farmhouse retains many original features and was home to the Browne family who were fairly ordinary farmers with some fairly quirky interests as shown by the collection of books, carvings and artefacts in the house.
 You can wonder around the atmospheric farmhouse and there are tours available at certain times.
 Outside there is a pleasant garden and an impressive barn across the road.
-Open Wednesday to Sunday, March to October.
-Admission fee applies.
-Toilet facilities.
+Open Tuesday to Friday, March to October.
+Free entry for National Trust members, otherwise admission fee applies.
+Toilet facilities are available.

 508 bus stops on the A592 at Troutbeck church leaving approx 0.6 miles walk through Troutbeck village.
 Other buses stop on the A591 at Troutbeck Bridge leaving just over 1 mile walk, mostly uphill, along the minor Bridge Lane towards Troutbeck village.